Professional Security Vulnerability Management

 How does cloud transformation impact vulnerability management?

 Cloud transformation fundamentally changes vulnerability management: shared responsibility models require understanding what the cloud provider secures versus what the organization must secure, dynamic infrastructure requires continuous discovery and assessment, infrastructure-as-code enables automated security controls, containerization introduces new vulnerability types, and multi-cloud environments increase complexity.
-Organizations must: adapt tools and processes for cloud environments, implement cloud-native security controls, automate vulnerability scanning in CI/CD pipelines, manage cloud configuration vulnerabilities, and ensure visibility across all cloud resources.
+Organizations must: adapt tools and processes for cloud environments, implement cloud-based security controls, automate vulnerability scanning in CI/CD pipelines, manage cloud configuration vulnerabilities, and ensure visibility across all cloud resources.
 The cloud also offers opportunities for improved security through automation, scalability, and access to advanced security services.

 What role do machine learning and AI play in vulnerability remediation?

 Machine learning and AI are increasingly important in vulnerability remediation: predicting which vulnerabilities are most likely to be exploited, automating vulnerability prioritization based on multiple factors, identifying patterns in vulnerability data, detecting anomalies that may indicate exploitation attempts, and optimizing remediation workflows.
 AI can also help with: analyzing threat intelligence to assess risk, automating routine remediation tasks, predicting the impact of patches, and providing decision support for complex remediation scenarios.
-However, AI should augment rather than replace human expertise, and organizations must ensure transparency and accountability in AI-driven decisions.
+However, AI should augment rather than replace human expertise, and organizations must ensure transparency and accountability in AI-based decisions.

 How can collaboration between security teams and business units be improved in vulnerability remediation?